 Dr. Erica Anderson has provided safe and effective liposuction procedures for hundreds of patients.
 Using the latest in liposuction technology, Dr. Anderson will tailor each liposuction session to the patient’s unique physical needs.
-Together with the patient, Dr. Anderson can determine the most beneficial technique to achieve their desired aesthetic results.
+Together with the patient, Dr. Anderson can determine the most beneficial technique to achieve the desired aesthetic results.
 Her knowledge and skill in body sculpting procedures make Dr. Anderson and the Naderi Center the number one choice for liposuction in the Maryland, Virginia, and Washington D.C area.

 The Ideal Candidate for Liposuction

 Anyone who is unhappy with the appearance of stubborn, lumpy, fatty tissue may find liposuction beneficial.
 Ideally, potential candidates will be in good health, as well as be at a stable and desirable weight.
 The skin should be firm and elastic, so as not to leave sagging, loose tissue after the procedure.
 Instead, a tummy tuck or lift may be recommended for those with lax skin.
-Liposuction should not be used a replacement for a healthy diet and exercise.
-Nor should it be considered weight loss surgery.
+Liposuction should not be used as a replacement for a healthy diet and exercise.
+Nor should liposuction be considered weight loss surgery.

 The Liposuction Consultation with Dr. Anderson

 To begin the liposuction process, potential patients will need to schedule a liposuction consultation with Dr. Anderson.
 This appointment allows an individual to get to know the surgeon and learn more about the available liposuction techniques.
-Dr. Anderson will carefully go over their medical history and perform a brief physical exam.
+Dr. Anderson will carefully go over the medical history and perform a physical exam.
 She will discuss the patient’s needs and desires, listening to what they would like to get from their liposuction procedure.
 Dr. Anderson will use before/after photographs of her most recent patients to help patients get a good idea of their potential results.
 Any remaining questions will be answered at this time.